arlolehnerer/Frontend-mentor-social-links-profile/README.md

 ## My process
-- Recently started to learn HTML and CSS and did this quick exercise to practise my skills
+- Recently started to learn HTML and CSS and did this quick exercise to practise my skills.
+I am very much a beginner.

 ### Useful resources